makrai/notes/jurafsky-slp-ed2-ch15-unification.md

 > Ha bármelyikőtök tud olyan titkos akadályról, mely a házasság megkötése
 > ellen szól: üdvösségetekre kérlek, el ne hallgassátok!
 (Mészöly Dezső ford.)

-* wanted: reasonably efficient and powerful operations on [feature structures]
+* wanted: reasonably efficient and powerful operations on feature structures
 * two principal operations we need to perform are
 	* merging the information content of two structures and
 	* rejecting the merger of structures that are incompatible
 * a single computational technique, called **unification**, suffices for both
 * this section will illustrate through a series of examples
 * Discussion of the algorithm and its implementation will be deferred to 15.4
-* e.g. NUMBER sg ⊔ NUMBER sg = NUMBER sg
+* eg NUMBER sg ⊔ NUMBER sg = NUMBER sg
-* binary [partial] operation (represented here as ⊔) [on] feature structures
+* binary partial operation (represented here as ⊔) on feature structures
-* e.g. NUMBER sg ⊔ NUMBER pl Fails!
+* eg NUMBER sg ⊔ NUMBER pl Fails!
-* e.g. NUMBER sg ⊔ NUMBER [] = NUMBER sg
+* eg NUMBER sg ⊔ NUMBER  = NUMBER sg
-  * [] value ... indicates that the value has been left unspecified
+  *  value indicates that the value has been left unspecified
-* e.g.  NUMBER sg ⊔ PERSON 3rd = [NUMBER	sg
+* eg  NUMBER sg ⊔ PERSON 3rd = [NUMBER	sg
 																	PERSON 	3rd ]
   * union of all the information stored in each of the original structures
   * compatible because they contain no features that are explicitly incompatibl
     * The fact that they each contain a feature-value pair that the other does not is not a reason for the unification to fail
-* unification of ... reentrant structures
+* unification of reentrant structures
 * copying capabilities of unification
 * difference between features that actually share values versus those that merely have identical looking values